mortenarendt/VagTransfer/results_and_figures.md

 kable(tb0, caption = 'Sample Distribution, n: number of samples in CST, n_w_rep: number of samples in CST from women with both timepoints represented, n24 / n36: number of samples from week 24 and 36 respectively')
 ```
+**Supplementary table 1** - Sample Distribution, n: number of samples in CST, n_w_rep: number of samples in CST from women with both timepoints represented, n24 / n36: number of samples from week 24 and 36 respectively.

 | CST        |    n|  n\_w\_rep|  n24|  n36|
 |:-----------|----:|----------:|----:|----:|